The Invariant Measures of some Infinite Interval Exchange Maps: The Martin boundaries of a graph

-\subsection{The Martin Boundaries of a graph}
+\section{The Martin boundaries of a graph}

 In this section, we will briefly review some relevant facts about the Martin boundaries of the adjacency operator of an infinite connected graph $\G$ with bounded valance.
+The main goal of this section is to state facts we will use in later appendices.
 We will follow the surveys \cite{MW89} and \cite{W00}.
 The reader is especially encouraged to refer to \cite{MW89}, because it specifically discusses the adjacency operator.
 The book \cite{W00} deals exclusively with stochastic matrices.
-However, our discussion of the adjacency operator can be reduced to the discussion of stochastic matrices; see remark \ref{rem:reduction}.
+However, our discussion of the adjacency operator can be reduced to the discussion of stochastic matrices; see Remark \ref{rem:reduction} below.

 We may view the adjacency operator as an infinite matrix.
 For $\vv, \vw \in \V$ and for $n$ a non-negative integer, we define the non-negative number

 where $\e_{\vv}$ denote the function $\V \to \R$ which is one at $\vv$ and zero elsewhere.
 This means that we can write